Etrian Odyssey Untold: The Millennium Girl

 Etrian Odyssey Untold: The Millennium Girl is a 2013 role-playing video game for the Nintendo 3DS by Atlus.
 It is part of the Etrian Odyssey series, and is both a "reimagining" and a remake of the first entry.
 It was released by Atlus in 2013 for Japan on June 27 and in North America on October 1 and released by NIS America in Europe on May 2, 2014.
-It is available via both Nintendo eShop and retail at release.
+It was available via both Nintendo eShop and retail at release.

 Gameplay

 The game was the first in the series to contain two modes, Classic and Story.
 Classic mode is the same as other entries, with custom characters and maps.
 The new Story mode is similar to other RPG series, with an expansive story, preset characters, cutscenes and voice acting, but the players will have to draw their own dungeon maps just like in Classic Mode.
 The game also contains three difficulty settings: Picnic, which allows for easy gameplay; Normal, which allows for moderately difficult but manageable gameplay; and Expert, which allows for the toughest gameplay possible.